Ayurvedic Astrology: Hinduism Today

 Medical Astrology and Global Health

 Mundane astrology is the astrology of the world at large, looking at similar factors as the birth chart but for different countries.
-Ten years ago I predicted 2020 as the beginning of a “New Time of Troubles for Humanity” based upon difficult astrological factors that were impending.
+Ten years ago I predicted 2020 as the beginning of a “New Time of Troubles for Humanity” based upon difficult astrological factors that were impending like Ketu’s transit of the galactic center on the 2020 Yugadi or yearly world chart.
 This prediction extended not only to global health problems but to ecological and political issues and dangers.

 The lunar nodes, Rahu and Ketu, are the main indicators of collective karma, as they govern eclipses.
 One difficult type of Rahu/Ketu influence for collective karma is called a Kalasarpa Yoga, or “Serpent of Time” combination.
 This occurs when all the planets are located between Rahu and Ketu on one side of the zodiac.
 As the nodes move backward in the zodiac, the Kalasarpa can be either Rahu predominant, if all the planets are behind Rahu in the zodiac, or Ketu predominant if all the planets are behind Ketu.